Thinking of taking a European city break this year? If so, here are seven European cities that are perfect for exploring on a shorter break.

 Your visit to Belgrade should also take in the ruined fortress of Kalemegdan which overlooks the city.
 It’s now home to one of the city’s most popular parks, which hosts flea markets, concerts and a military museum.

-Belgrade also has a reputation as a great city for a party, with clubs that cover every genre of music you could wish for.
-And in the summer, the party moves onto Belgrade’s two rivers – the Danube and the Sava.
+And Belgrade has a reputation as a great city for a party, with clubs that cover every genre of music you could wish for.
+In the summer, the party moves onto Belgrade’s two rivers – the Danube and the Sava.

 Dundee, United Kingdom